PranavR149/Portfolio/README.md

 # Portfolio
-This is my portfolio exhibiting my education, work and interests.
+This is my portfolio exhibiting my education, work, and interests.
+This is built using HTML, CSS and JavaScript.